NCommander/JRT/README.md

 # Just Radio Transmission stuff

 # Rationale
-There is no good way as of writing to transfer binary data between two stations short of setting up AMPRnet (aka TCP/IP over AX.25).
-Most packet data (on VHF and UHF) takes the form of APRS traffic which is digipeated from point to point as as a single packet.
+There is no good way as of writing to transfer bulk data between two stations that can take advantage of digipeating as traditional station-to-station data transmission are simplex.
+While AX.25 -- the most common Layer 2 Protocol used by Amateur Radio -- supports both relaying and retransmission, the vast majority of packet data transmitted by hams takes the form of APRS traffic.

+As compared to traditional AX.25, APRS packets are individual units, and do not require setting up sessions or other overhead, allowing it to work as a ad-hoc mesh network.
+Two APRS clients don't require a central server for cooridination.
 This allows for easy transmission of position reports, and messages, but doesn't provide a good way of sending a datastream from station to station.
-Part of this is it would be very nice if it was possible to download

-Historically, packet communications on Amateur Radio takes the form of AX.25 connections.
-For Packet BBS, this typically has required a simplex connection between stations, due to the timing and retransmission overhead used in traditional packet operations.

-However, if we design a protocol that can handle file transfer via AX.25 UI frames (aka the same type used by APRS), it can be digipeated from station to station.
+By implementing a data layer ontop of APRS that is aware of network conditions, and depriotizes itself, it can allow for the bulk transfer of data between two nodes, such as frequency lists, local net information, and the like in much greater detail than is possible via APRS bulletins.

+The intent is to allow transfer of small files, and creation of bulletin-board style-systems that integrate easily into the modern world of packet radio, as well as being easily accessible to new hams who may have a minimium of hardware on hand.
+This also provides an alternative to WinLink.

 # Goals
  * JRT stations should be able to find and each other via APRS position reports
- * File transmissions should be chunked, and then transmitted packet by packet in 1 kilobyte bursts
-   - Max packet size of AX.25 is 128 bytes, so this represents 8 packets transmitted per chunk
-   - After chunk is transmitting, receiving stations sends signal report, and if any chunks need to be retransmitted
-   - Each chunk should be CRC-ed, and compared to ensure proper transmission
+ * JRT should provide a basic communication layer that other applications (such as a file transfer daemon) can use in a generic manner.
+   - Essentially, the effect is to be able to recreate Packet BBSes (in effect) via APRS, with a minimium impact on the broader APRS network.
- * Awareness of ALOHA
+ * JRT shall be aware of ALOHA restrictions on APRS, and automatically throttle itself
+   - The intent is the operator simply sets an operation (such as get file, post message, etc), as a bulk message, and data is transmitted as network conditions allowed
- * Operation via both simplex, and digipetting must be supported, as well as any other AX.25 routing
+ * Operation via both simplex, and digipetting must be supported, as well as any other AX.25 routing options
  * Provide information and directory services - TBD
- * Lay provisions for future extensions -- maybe even a BBS protocol built around the layer.

 # ALOHA
 From aprs.ogr